Jiban Bima Tower

 Jiban Bima Tower is a high-rise building located in Dhaka, Bangladesh.
 It is located in Motijheel, the central business district of the metropolis.
 It rises to a height of 84.62 m and comprises a total of 21 floors.
-Jiban Bima Bhaban is the one of the tallest high-rises in Dhaka City.
-Currently the head office of Jiban Bima Corporation Bangladesh is in this building along with several banks and other offices.
-It is constructed by Concord Group.
+Jiban Bima Bhaban is one of the tallest high-rises in Dhaka City.
+The background story of this building is covered in detail in this article.
+Currently the head office of Jiban Bima Corporation Bangladesh is not in this building.
+The building has various corporate offices.
+After 1975 the building was constructed by Concord Group.